Friday, November 5, 2010

 Key Players:

-QB Chris Wallace, WR Magic Benton, WR Chris McKinney
+Florida Firecats - QB Chris Wallace, WR Magic Benton, WR Chris McKinney

 Tennessee Valley Vipers - QB Kevin Eakin, DL Marcus White, JLB Travis Blanchard